Flat-screen TV cabinets are different from other types of TV furniture as they offer an enclosed unit to hide your AV components from view.

 - Cabinets lacking ventilation may lead to overheating AV components

 - Cable management can be difficult unless the model is designed to help with this

 If you want to hide your AV equipment in your room from open view, then a flat-screen TV cabinet might be the right solution for you.

 TV cabinets are often a more expensive option but are also the best way to conceal your hardware in your living space.

 Not everybody wants to have all their AV devices on display for all to see.

 However, with this type of solution, you must be aware of ventilation issues and make sure the room inside is sufficient for your hardware.

-Check out our other guides to TV stands if you are still unsure of your choice.
+Check out my other guides to TV stands if you are still unsure of your choice.